-10 Major Factors Behind the Downfall of Coal
+10 Forces Driving the Decline of Coal

 The decline of the coal industry is a multifaceted issue, influenced by a variety of factors ranging from economic shifts to environmental concerns.
 From the stiff competition posed by natural gas and renewable energy sources to increasing environmental and health concerns, this article explores the multifaceted reasons behind coal’s diminishing role in the global energy landscape.